Trekky12/Zolid-AJAX-Chat/README.md

 * Import the .sql file to your database
 * Edit the "livechat.processor.php" file with the SQL connection information.

+##Admin Installation
+1. Open the file "request.php"<br>
+2. From the line 11 to the line 14 you have to insert your database informations.

+Using a login system for this file is really suggested because this file is the one that handle the database requests.
+If you do not know how to create a login system you can found one here: http://www.php-login.net/

+The minimal version with some changes is enough to keep your database secure.

 ##Thanks
 * [Twitter Bootstrap](https://github.com/twitter/bootstrap)
 * [HTML Purifier](http://htmlpurifier.org/)